Real-Luxof/Python/README.md

 have fun with any of these
 for anything that might require explanation, here's a description:

-Birthday Paradox - Search it up, or optionally watch the VSauce2 video on it.
-Run the program to get a quick lesson on it.
+BirthdayParadox - Search it up, watch the VSauce2 video on it, or run the program to get a quick lesson on it.

-Encryption (Somehow) - My own Cipher
+Encryption - My own Cipher.

-FLHLang - An interpreted programming language
+FLHLang - An interpreted programming language.

+SendAKey - Autoclicker for keyboards.